michaelx/gulp-jekyll/README.md

 Jekyll + Gulp.js + BrowserSync + PostCSS + Stylelint

-Based on Stefan Imhoff’s wonderful [Gulp.js series](https://github.com/kogakure/gulp-tutorial), adjusted and extended to fit my project preferences.

-### Differences

-- New CSS organization, based on 7-1 pattern *(see below)*
+## Features

+- PostCSS with PreCSS, Autoprefixer, CSS MQPacker, cssnano, and of course sourcemaps for development.
+- UnCSS for production.
+- Jekyll build and rebuild with BrowserSync.
+- Browserify or just gulp-concat, as you prefer.
+- Optimization (and minification) of images, HTML, CSS, JavaScript, JSON, and XML files.
+- Linting with JSHint and Stylelint.
-- Extensive Stylelint config, based on my [code-guide](https://github.com/michaelx/code-guide)
+- Extensive Stylelint config, based on my [code-guide](https://github.com/michaelx/code-guide).
-- Current Jekyll 3.1.6 and npm packages (tested)
+- Responsive image creation, or image resizing, through either GraphicsMagick or ImageMagick.
+- Image sprites.
-- Removed FontCustom
+- Gzip compression.
-- Removed some assets (fonts, sprites, icons, vectors)
-- Disabled sprites and fonts watch task
-- Disabled gzip task, will be covered by s3_website
-- Added Jekyll config.option with Liquid profiler as default option to Gulp task
-- Added a few comments here and there for clarity
-- JSON-LD instead of Microdata markup for structured data
+- Asset file revisions.
+- WebP image generation.
+- Deployment with rsync or [s3_website](https://github.com/laurilehmijoki/s3_website).

 ### What’s Coming Next

+- User-guide
 - Modularizing the default Jekyll theme, to make use of the new 7-1 pattern
-- UnCSS task
-- Minify json, xml, svg task
 - s3 preview task
 - s3 publish task
 - JSON-LD generator